Jaybots16700/jaybots-v2/README.md

 ## Customizing

 Everything is in the 'src' folder.
-Pages are in `src/pages`, and components to be referenced are in `src/components`.
-You should be able to make all yearly updates in `src/config.jsx`.
+Pages are in `src/pages`, and components to be imported are in `src/components`.
+You should be able to make all yearly updates in `src/config.jsx` (until a dashboard is built into the site with a db so it can be doene from there).

 ## Team Page